esteinig/nanoq/paper/paper.md

 # Acknowledgements

-We would like to thank the `OneCodex` team for developing `needletail` and Michael Hall (@mbhall88) for compression inspiration from [Rasusa](https://github.com/mbhall88/rasusa).
-ES was funded by Genomics and a grant by HOT NORTH,  the Center for Policy Relevant Infectious Disease Simulation and Mathematical Modelling (NHMRC: #1131932) and Queensland Genomics.
+We would like to thank the `OneCodex` team for developing [`needletail`](htps://github.com/onecodex/needletail) and Michael Hall for code adoption from [Rasusa](https://github.com/mbhall88/rasusa).
+ES was funded by HOT NORTH and the Center for Policy Relevant Infectious Disease Simulation and Mathematical Modelling (NHMRC: #1131932).

 # References